rakaar/rakaar.github.io/readings.md

 permalink: /readings/
 ---

+## Genius Makers by Cade Metz

+Ideas that change the course of history mostly face an early resistance from the community.
+It requires huge intellectual courage to work on the ideas at a time, when majority in the field find it silly and unpromising.
+James Gleick captures one such narrative in his book "Chaos", chronicling the  evolution of Non-Linear dynamics.
+Genius Makers by Cade Metz is another such book.
+A book about the rise of AI, more specifically deep learning.
+Starting from Rosenblatt's perceptron to Google's BERT Language model, the book covers historic moments in the field of AI and stories of people behind it.

+Note that books like these are not just about technologies and ideas, but also the people behind them.
+It is interesting to see how the big names in the field had started their journey, that was so different what they would achieve.As we are being bombarded with AI achievements, I think it is the right time to read this book before a sequel comes out.
+This book doesn't have anything about GPT!

 ## A thousand brains by Jeff Hawkins

-Jeff Hawkins is an entrepreneur turned self-taught neuroscientist built a company named "Numenta" to understand the workings of neocortex, the component of our brain responsible for higher cognitive tasks.
-He wrote 'A thousand brains' book  to explain his work and ideas on the neocortex to the general public.
-While the first half of this book has many bold ideas, I was skeptical of them as they lacked experimental evidence.
-Although Jeff and his colleagues have produced Journal papers to support their work, but those papers provide a computational model built on basis of their ideas.
-I am not against computational model work, but with a play of parameters and many assumptions, sometimes the model explain what you want to, but not the reality.
-This reminds me of the statement- *All models are wrong, but some are useful*.
+Jeff Hawkins is an entrepreneur-turned-self-taught neuroscientist, who built a company named "Numenta" to understand the workings of neocortex, the component of our brain responsible for higher cognitive tasks.
+He wrote 'A thousand brains' book to explain his work and ideas about the neocortex to the general public.

+While the first half of this book has many bold ideas, I found myself sceptical of them as they lacked experimental evidence.
+Although Jeff and his colleagues have produced journal papers to support their work, those papers provide a computational model built on basis of their ideas.
+I am not against computational model work, but with a play of parameters and many assumptions leads to a model that aligns with researcher's expectations but not objective reality.
+This reminds me of the quote - *All models are wrong, but some are useful * from George Box.

 I believe that a genuine testament to a theory's validity lies either in experimental evidence or its tangible application.
 A good example of the latter is ChatGPT.
 You don't need any benchmark tests to show that the billion parameter model is good.
-People buy it and use it for their work, it is useful.
-In Ilya Sutseveker's works, *usefulness is the best metric*.
+People buy it and use it in their day-to-day life because it adds value.
+It is useful!.
+In Ilya Sutskever's works, *usefulness is the best metric*.

 The latter half of the book contains interesting futuristic discussions about preserving human knowledge and extraterrestrial communication.
 Hawkins suggests some new ideas humans might convey a message in space, that other forms of life can decipher.
 While I came for the brain theories, I liked this part of the book!